neoclide/coc-highlight/Readme.md

 Q: Why color highlight is not shown on my vim?

-A: Make sure you have `set termguicolors` in your `.vimrc`, and your terminal support true color.
+A: First, make sure `"coc.preferences.colorSupport"` is not `false` in your coc-sttings.json, then make sure you have `set termguicolors` in your `.vimrc`, and your terminal support true color.

 ## License